 This Lemon Mug Cake is the Healthy Dessert of Your Dreams

-Not only is this single-serving cake recipe easy to make in the microwave, but it’s healthy too!
-There’s no dairy needed in this cake, and it’s also gluten free and Paleo friendly.
-This recipe also works with Keto alternatives, so there’s really no excuse not to try it!
+This single-serving lemon cake recipe is easy to make in the microwave when you’re craving a healthy lemon dessert but don’t feel like turning on your oven.
+There’s no dairy needed in this cake, and it’s also gluten free and paleo friendly.
+This recipe also works with leto alternatives, so there’s really no excuse not to try it!
 Trust me, you won’t be disappointed.
 It’s like an ultra-moist lemon poppyseed muffin in a mug cake.
-You seriously won’t believe that it’s actually healthy.

 What is a Microwave Mug Cake?